We embarked on our annual National Pilgrimage on the 8th November… below follows a diary account of each day. We hope to see you there next year!

 9 November: Day Two of our National Pilgrimage, “In the Footsteps of Mary MacKillop.

 Our day began with travelling to Point Ormond where Mary’s mother Flora and her mother arrived in Australia.
 We then drove to St Francis Church where her parents were married and Mary was baptised, received her First Communion and was Confirmed.
 We then visited the site of Mary’s birth and prayed there.
 Across the road there is a piazza at ACU that honours Mary with a timeline and statue of the young Mary.
 We spent the afternoon hearing about the contents of the Museum at Mary MacKillop Heritage Centre.
-Mary’s followers, the Sisters of St Joseph, are still involved today in ministries that serve the poor, isolated and disadvantaged.
+Mary’s followers, the Sisters of Saint Joseph, are still involved today in ministries that serve the poor, isolated and disadvantaged.
 Melbourne graced us with a perfect day to enter the story of Mary MacKillop.
 Tomorrow we head to Portland.

 10 November: Today we travelled from Melbourne to Portland via Hamilton.